One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 Delphi Stadium

 Even further up the mountainside from the theatre is the stadium.
-It seated 6,500 spectators with a large track.
+Built partially into the rock, the stadium seated 6,500 spectators with a large track.
+It hosted the athletic competitions from the Pythian Games every 4 years.
 Later, Herodes Atticus created stone seating and arched entrance at the site.

 Archeological Museum of Delphi